johnwhirsch/Check-For-DNS-Clients/README.md

 Examples:
-### checks the dns.log file and returns all DNS clients in a CSV as well as the terminal
+### Check the dns.log file and returns all DNS clients in a CSV as well as the terminal
 get-dnsclients.ps1 -logfile \\\hostname\C$\dns.log
 get-dnsclients.ps1 -logfile C:\dns.log